scalalang2/golang-fifo/README.md

     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-_red.svg"></a>
 </p>

-This is a modern cache implementation, **inspired** by the following papers, for providing high efficiency.
+This is a modern cache implementation, **inspired** by the following papers, provides high efficiency.

 - **S3-FIFO** | [FIFO queues are all you need for cache eviction](https://dl.acm.org/doi/10.1145/3600006.3613147) (SOSP'23)
 - **SIEVE** | [SIEVE is Simpler than LRU: an Efficient Turn-Key Eviction Algorithm for Web Caches](https://junchengyang.com/publication/nsdi24-SIEVE.pdf) (NSDI'24)